-A clinical cases by our Community member Dr Marina Papachroni.
+A clinical case by our Community member Dr. Marina Papachroni

 The most frequent consequences of primary tooth trauma in permanent dentition include white or yellow opacity, enamel hypoplasia, crown dilaceration, root angulation, arrest of root development and eruption disturbance.
 These anomalies may vary from enamel hypocalcification to arrest of the permanent bud’s growth, according to the stage of development and maturation of both the traumatized primary tooth and the correspondent